 - Internet and mobile access

-It’s always a good idea to put aside some cash for emergencies.
-If this is not possible, consider using a low-cost money transfer like InstaReM for money transfers to and from home.
-With InstaReM, you can enjoy competitive FX rates sourced from Reuters and zero hidden fees.
+It’s also always a good idea to put aside some cash for emergencies.
+If this is not possible, consider using a low-cost money transfer like Instarem for money transfers to and from home.
+With Instarem, you can enjoy competitive FX rates sourced from Reuters and zero hidden fees.